-Irish women travel #HomeToVote on abortion
+Why we’re travelling #HomeToVote on abortion

 - Meet the people on both sides of debate

-"I think of it every time I've travelled to and from the UK; it's always on my mind," says 21-year-old student Bláithín Carroll.

-Karen Fahey, 26, and 24-year-old Maria Mcentee are going back from London to vote against the change.

-"A lot of people don't want to get involved in the polarising debates online," Maria says.
+"A lot of people don't want to get involved in the polarising debates online," Maria said.
 "But you can kind of infer who is voting no, because they'll be the people who don't have repeal stickers on their picture or post things about repeal."

 The 24-year-old said she had always been "a bit indifferent" to the abortion issue until she saw a campaign video showing a procedure.

-Currently living in the UK where abortion is legal (except in Northern Ireland), Karen says she has concerns about the proposal presenting abortion as "the first and only choice" for women with unplanned pregnancies.
+Currently living in the UK where abortion is legal (except in Northern Ireland), Karen said she had concerns about the proposal presenting abortion as "the first and only choice" for women with unplanned pregnancies.

-"I don't want to see that coming to Ireland, and I think we can do a lot better," she says.
+"I don't want to see that coming to Ireland, and I think we can do a lot better," she said.
 "We should be investing and providing support for women in crisis pregnancies."

 "In those very difficult situations when there's a very severe disability, we should provide more child benefit and support women in education."